2011 Sacagawea Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2013 - Present

-History of The 2011 Sacagawea Dollar
+History of the 2011 Sacagawea Dollar Value and Design

 The 2011 Native American Dollar was authorized under Public Law 110-82, the Native American $1 Coin Act, which mandated the U.S. Mint to issue annual dollar coins celebrating the important contributions made by Indian tribes and individual Native Americans to American history and development.
-This legislation transformed the Sacagawea Dollar series into a rotating commemorative program beginning in 2009.

 The coin’s design was created by United States Mint Artistic Infusion Program Master Designer Richard Masters and sculpted by United States Mint Sculptor-Engraver Joseph Menna.
 The treaty commemorated by this coin lasted more than 50 years and led to the famous three-day harvest feast in October 1621, which later inspired the legend of the first Thanksgiving celebration.